• Skip to primary navigation

 Docking in Space

 Docking in space is quite a task, if you’ve seen the movie Apollo 13 I bet you were holding your breath when the astronauts had to dock with the lunar module.
 This fun docking activity is very simplified but a nice, simple demonstration of how tricky docking in space must be.
-It requires a bit of team work so is a great first space camp activity!
+It requires a bit of teamwork so it is a great first space camp activity!

 Did you know Apollo 14 struggled to dock the Command Service Module with the Lunar Module?